JakkGJ/genshin/README.md

+# Genshin Book Drops
+A responsive web page designed to provide a clear and easily accessible list to farm character book materials.

+# About
 This project was developed to showcase and refine my web development skills.
-It serves as a responsive web page designed to provide a clear and easily accessible list of farming character's book materials.